bccp/nbodykit/README.rst

 Build
 -----

 The software is designed to be installed with the ``pip`` utility.
+*Using nbodykit from the source tree is not supported.* See 'Development mode' for details.

-The recommended setup is to install the software in 'developer mode' via the ``-e`` option of ``pip``.
-To install the main ``nbodykit`` package in 'developer mode', as well as the external dependencies listed above, into the default python installation directory use:
+Installing the main ``nbodykit`` package, as well as the external dependencies listed above, into the default python installation directory use:

 .. code:: sh

     git clone http://github.com/bccp/nbodykit
     cd nbodykit

+    # It may take a while to build fftw and pfft.
+    # Mac and Edison are special, see notes below

-    pip install -r requirements.txt -e .
+    pip install -r requirements.txt
+    pip install -U --force --no-deps .

 A different installation directory can be specified via the ``--user`` or ``--root <dir>`` options of the ``pip install`` command.

 The pure-python ``nbodykit`` package (without external dependencies) can be installed by omitting the ``-r requirements.txt`` option, with such an installation only requiring ``numpy``.